code-relay-io/ipython/README.rst

 We already Removed the check that LaTeX commands must be valid Python identifiers.
 This allowed users to input glyphs like the root symbol with \sqrt.

 When merged with #Task #1, this creates a new problem: not all commands in latex_symbols.jl can be parsed correctly.

+(Note: On e938d046f3ec81120a86763900a9be86a7dc5f81 on NixOS Linux in a VirtualEnv with no other special setup, the below error could not be reproduced.
+Why might it only occur intermittently?)

 ```
 > python3 -m IPython
 Traceback (most recent call last):